Sister Rose Patrick St. Aubin

-Sister Rose Patrick, who entered Maryknoll in 1946 and made her Final Vows in 1952, arrived in the Marshalls in 1950.
+Sister Rose Patrick’s first overseas mission assignment was to the Marshalls in 1950.
 There, her first assignment was on Likiep, where she taught first graders for ten years.
-She enjoyed teaching because the children wanted to learn.
-They studied hard.
+She enjoyed teaching because the children wanted to learn and studied hard.
 Graduates went on to high school and became leaders in government, education, church and other walks of life.

-Later, Sister Rose Patrick taught at Assumption School in the capital of Majuro.
+Later, Sister Rose Patrick taught at Assumption School in Majuro, capital and largest island of the Marshall Islands.
 She taught first and second grades, with about 50 children in the morning and 50 more in the afternoon.
-While teaching, Sister Rose Patrick also was training young women to be teachers.
+While teaching youngsters, she also taught young women to be teachers.

 A polio epidemic in the early 1960s left many children crippled.
-Sister Rose Patrick had ten of these children in her first grade class, two in wheelchairs, the rest in braces.
-One child could not use his hands at all, so she told him, “You can learn to write with your foot.
+Sister Rose Patrick had ten children with polio in her first grade class, two in wheelchairs, and the others in braces.
+One child could not use his hands at all, so she, a born teacher, told him, “You can learn to write with your foot.
 Put the paper on the floor and the pencil between your toes.”
-When he succeeded in writing his name, the class clapped.
-He completed all twelve grades.
+When he succeeded to write his name, the class applauded him.
+He completed all twelve grades of school.

-In 1972, her Majuro school duties ceased, and Sister Rose Patrick began serving the outer islands full-time.
-The Marshall Islands’ population of 61,000 is scattered over five single islands and 29 atolls, coral growth tops of underwater volcanoes.
-These small islands are scattered over 70 square miles of land amidst 750,000 square miles of ocean.
-In most cases, the people don’t have electricity, though some now have solar power and generators.
+In 1972, Sister’s Majuro school duties ceased, and she began serving the outer islands full-time.
+The Marshall Island population of 61,000 was scattered over five single islands and 29 atolls (ring shaped coral reef growth atop underwater volcanoes.)
+These small islands were scattered over 70 square miles of land amidst 750,000 square miles of ocean.
+In most cases, the people didn’t have electricity, though some had solar power and generators.

-Sister Rose Patrick currently resides at the Maryknoll Sisters Center, Ossining, NY, where she volunteers at the Sisters library, assists other Sisters with small sewing services and participates in a crochet group.
+In 2010 the mission in Micronesia was completed and Sister retired to the Maryknoll Sisters Center, Ossining, NY, where she volunteered in the Sisters’ library, assisted other Sisters with small sewing needs and participated in a crochet group.